-- al-Assad is capable of recognizing other viewpoints and evaluates them in a nuanced and context-dependent manner - al-Assad values logical argumentation and empirical evidence - al-Assad's integrative complexity is relatively high, but might be lower before he takes decisive action or when under intense threat - al-Assad's reasoning is consistent with his Arab nationalist Ba'athist political ideology, and with a consistent opposition to Israel and Western domination; al-Assad sees Arab resistance and his leadership as essential.
+- al-Assad is capable of recognizing other viewpoints and evaluates them in a nuanced and context-dependent manner - al-Assad values logical argumentation and empirical evidence - al-Assad's integrative complexity is relatively high, but might be lower before he takes decisive action or when under intense threat - al-Assad's reasoning is consistent with his Arab nationalist Ba'athist political ideology, and with a consistent opposition to Israel and Western domination; al-Assad sees Arab resistance and his leadership, or at least that of the Ba'ath party, as essential

-Main Recommendations: We used the doctrinal 7-Step MISO process to characterize al-Assad as a target audience of one, and we absorbed the relevant components of our multi-method analyses into the Target Audience Analysis format.
+Key Recommendations: We used the doctrinal 7-Step MISO process to characterize al-Assad as a target audience of one, and we absorbed the relevant components of our multi-method analyses into the Target Audience Analysis format.
 The main practical recommendations are:

-- Avoid direct threats to al-Assad's hold on power and - Appeal to al-Assad's Cognitive Complexity (ability to see different sides to an issue, flexible decision-making, openness to information), pragmatism, and respect for Arab nationalism to broker a negotiated settlement.
+- Avoid direct threats to the Syrian Ba'athist regime's hold on power; - Appeal to al-Assad's relatively high baseline level of Cognitive Complexity (ability to see different sides to an issue, flexible decision-making, openness to information), pragmatism, and respect for Arab nationalism to broker a negotiated settlement; and - Identify and exploit al-Assad's dynamic levels of Integrative Complexity to assess his relative susceptibility, develop arguments and recommended psychological actions and/or refine assessment criteria at a specific point in time.

-Part II contains separate chapters with detailed analyses of each study that contributed to this effort, along with supporting appendices and summary chapters.
+2 Part II contains detailed analyses of each study that contributed to this effort, supporting appendices and summary chapters.